Skip to main content

 Should You Skip Red Meat?
 Some Studies Say It’s Not Necessary

 You’re at a sports bar and would like to get something somewhat healthy.
 Your first instinct may be to order a salad, but surprisingly, you might be better off with a burger.
 Yes, many burgers are high in saturated fat, sodium and preservatives.
-And some experts consider eating a lot of red meat to be risky heath behavior.
+And some experts consider eating a lot of red meat to be a risky health behavior.

 Similar Posts